-If your dog isn't already familiar with the crate, you are likely to encounter one of two common problems.
-Fido may be afraid of the crate and think that it's too scary to approach or enter or he may be willing to go into the crate, but then not like being closed inside and left alone.
-Both of these issues can be resolved using the steps below, but you'll need to work more slowly and carefully with a scared or nervous dog.
+If your dog isn't already familiar with the crate, you're likely to encounter one of two common problems.
+Fido may be afraid of the crate and think that it's too scary to approach or enter; or he may be willing to go into the crate, but then not like being closed inside and left alone.
+Both issues can be resolved using the steps below, but you'll need to work more slowly and carefully with a scared or nervous dog.

-During training, you are likely to find that Fido whines, barks or cries when closed in the crate.
+During training, you're likely to find that Fido whines, barks or cries when closed in the crate.
 You may also find that he scratches or digs in an effort to get out of the crate or bites at the crate door.
-These issues can arise even if you are taking the proper steps to acclimate Fido to the crate.
-Usually, these problems can be turned around pretty quickly, so don't worry if he acts up a bit in his crate during the initial training period.
+These issues can arise even if you're taking the proper steps to acclimate Fido to the crate.
+These problems can usually be turned around pretty quickly, so don't worry if he acts up a bit in his crate during the initial training period.

-SAFETY NOTE: Although it is very rare, there are dogs who cannot be crate trained because they panic in the crate.
-If your dog hurts himself in any way trying to escape from the crate, if he successfully escapes a sturdy crate or if you have any other reason to believe that your dog is excessively stressed by the training, you should discontinue using the crate immediately unless you have the personal guidance of an experienced dog trainer.
-Please remember that Fido must never wear a collar of any kind when confined to a crate and be sure your crate is assembled properly and latched securely before leaving Fido unattended.
+SAFETY NOTE: Although it's very rare, there are dogs who cannot be crate trained because they panic in the crate.
+Sometimes panicky pups can be calmed by wearing a Thundershirt when they go in the crate - but if your dog hurts himself in any way trying to escape from the crate, if he successfully escapes a sturdy crate, or if you have any other reason to believe that your dog is excessively stressed by the training, discontinue using the crate immediately unless you have the personal guidance of an experienced dog trainer.
+Please remember that Fido must never wear a collar of any kind when confined to a crate, and be sure your crate is assembled properly and latched securely before leaving Fido unattended.

 We don't want Fido to encounter any unpleasant surprises while he's getting to know his new crate.
-In the early phases of acclimating him to his crate, you should leave the crate door off or prop it open with a heavy object so it doesn't suddenly close or bump into Fido.
-You should also place the crate on a surface where it will not slide and frighten him as he is getting in.
+In the early phases of acclimating him to his crate, leave the crate door off or prop it open with a heavy object so it doesn't suddenly close or bump into Fido.
+Also, place the crate on a surface where it won't slide and frighten him as he's getting in.
 If you have a wire crate, lay a piece of cardboard under the plastic or metal pan to keep it from making noise against the wire beneath it.

 Some dogs, due to health issues, hot weather or extended periods in the crate, may need to have water in the crate.
-A water bottle (available in pet stores) is preferable to a bowl, since it will help to prevent Fido from spilling all of his water instead of drinking it.
-Another good option is a large parrot bowl that can be attached to the front of the crate, making it harder to spill.
+A water bottle (available in pet stores) is preferable to a bowl, since it will help keep Fido from spilling all his water instead of drinking it.
+Another good option is a crate water bowl that can be attached to the front of the crate, making it harder to spill.
 If you're unsure about whether your circumstances require water to be left in the crate, please consult your veterinarian.

 on to Acclimation Method #1

-Good If Your Dog is Too Scared of the Crate to be
+If your dog is too scared of the crate to be

 on to Acclimation Method #3